The Stuart Collection

 Prior to finding its new home in The Hive, the Stuart Collection was housed in original Victorian cabinets within what was the main Librarians office at the City Library.
 In preparation for the move, the collection was cleaned and catalogued by a group of volunteers which has for the first time allowed the books to be added to the library database.
 This now means that researchers and the public from near and far will finally be made aware of this fantastic study resource, more accessible than ever with its move to The Hive.

-If you would like to browse the titles within the Stuart Collection, please visit our library catalogue and perform an advanced search for classification> Stuart or alternatively talk to a member of staff on your visit to The Hive.
-When you have identified the books you would like to consult, please ask a member of library staff to retrieve them for you.
-Please note due to the age of many of the books all viewings must be performed in our original documents examination room at the Explore the Past desk on Level 2, within the 'access to original archives' opening hours.
+If you would like to browse the titles within the Stuart Collection, please visit our library catalogue and perform an advanced search for classification> Stuart.
+When you have identified the books you would like to consult please speak to a member of staff at the Explore the Past desk on Level 2.
+Please note due to the age of many of the books all viewings must be performed in our original documents examination room within the 'access to original archives' opening hours.

 John Grainger was a book seller in the City of Worcester with a keen interest in the Stuart Period.
 Through research within many of the books in the collection, Grainger wrote his own account of the Battle of Worcester which was donated to the City library.
 He was also a member of the Worcestershire Naturalists club and friend to one of the founding fathers Edwin Lees, correspondence between them can be found in the collection.
 John Grainger passed away at the end of the 19th Century, bequeathing a large proportion of his private collection to the City of Worcester Library.

 Worcestershire Archive and Archaeology Service boasts one of the most extensive collections of books relating to Worcestershire's history and archaeology.
 It is now located at The Hive, which allows unprecedented access to this important resource in an open and welcoming environment.